Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Taxidermy

-Absorption– Orally (pentavalent) from stomach also, dermally (arsenite), inhalation (arsine)
+Absorption Orally (pentavalent) from the stomach, also dermally (arsenite), and inhalation (arsine)

-Distribution– All tissues of the body.
-Mostly in bones and keratin tissue such as hairs, nails etc. In intermittent chronic poisoning, successive deposition of arsenic is seen in hair and nails.
-It appears in hair and nails within hour of ingestion.
-It does not cross BBB.
+Distribution: All tissues of the body.
+Mostly in bones and keratin tissue, such as hair, nails, etc. In intermittent chronic poisoning, successive deposition of arsenic is seen in hair and nails.
+It appears in hair and nails within an hour of ingestion.
+It does not cross the BBB.

-Excretion– Mainly through urine, but can also through bile, sweat, feces, milk and other secretion.
+Excretion—Mainly through urine, but can also be through bile, sweat, feces, milk, and other secretions.
 It appears in urine within half an hour of ingestion.

-Tolerance– Chronic user as aphrodisiac may tolerate up to 0.3g.
-Such person is known as Arsenophagist
+Tolerance: A chronic user as an aphrodisiac may tolerate up to 0.3g.
+Such a person is known as an Arsenophagist

 DAILY NORMAL INTAKE– 0.5 to 1 mg

-It occurs due to ingestion of massive doses (03 to 05 gm).
-The poison rapidly absorbed from the intestinal tract and causes massive dilatation of all capillaries and small arterioles specially in the splanchnic areas causes sudden marked fall of blood pressure followed by hypovolumic shock and death.
-It also depresses the action of heart muscles which also a cause of cardiogenic shock.
+It occurs due to ingestion of massive doses (0.3 to 0.5 g).
+The poison is rapidly absorbed from the intestinal tract and causes massive dilatation of all capillaries and small arterioles, especially in the splanchnic areas, causing a sudden marked fall of blood pressure, followed by hypovolemic shock and death.
+It also depresses the action of heart muscles, which is also a cause of cardiogenic shock.

-Gastroenteric Type- This is common form.
+Gastroenteric Type: This is the common form.
 Starts half to one hour after ingestion.
-May be delayed for some hours if taken with food.
+It may be delayed for some hours if taken with food.

 • Burning and colicky pain in the throat and abdomen